dataserver/win_mqtt_notify/README.md

 A tray application is initiated on a Windows machine.
 The app connects to an MQTT server and listens for messages following a specific JSON format.
 When a message matching the format is received, it creates a Windows Toast notification.

+Plain Text Support

+The application also supports receiving plain text messages.
+If a message is received as plain text (i.e., the payload is not in the expected JSON format), the app will display the raw text as the body of the toast notification.
+No Title and no logo will be shown.

 ## Json Format
 Example 1:
 ```